 Cons: Not as breathable as a shell jacket

 What it lacks a bit in style it makes up for in functionality and fit.
-For an insulated jacket (which often looks frumpy as opposed to shells with separate underlayers), the Helly Hansen Powderqueen 3.0 has to be the best looking one on the mountain.
+That said, for an insulated jacket (which often looks frumpy as opposed to shells with separate underlayers), the Helly Hansen Powderqueen 3.0 has to be the best-looking one on the mountain.

 There’s a reason Ski Patrol often chooses Helly Hansen for their uniforms: the durability and warmth of this thing is no joke.
 With nothing but a baselayer on underneath, our tester wasn’t the least bit concerned about getting cold in the coldest of temps on offer (given, it’s the West Coast).
-Truthfully, she was a little worried about overheating, but the breathability was a lot better than comparable insulated jackets, and the seam-sealed, waterproof outerlayer was worth it on deep days.
+Truthfully, she was a little worried about overheating, but the breathability was a lot better than comparable insulated jackets, and you can spend a lot more for comparable quality, such as with the Arc’Teryx Theriss Down Jacket or the Flylow Charlie Coat, so it’s hard to complain.
+And the seam-sealed, super-durable shell of this jacket was worth it on deep days.
 Her notes read, “I stayed out for 8 hours in a blizzard without issue.
 Did not need to layer.
 Got a little sweaty but never hot or cold.”

 With tons of pockets (including a ski pass pocket), a powder skirt, helmet compatible hood (with the classic HH neon flare), elastic cuffs with thumbholes, and Recco technology, this jacket is an obvious choice when you’re switching your goggles out for a storm lens and it’s coming down hard out there.

-The main downside of this jacket is the reduced breathability due to the insulated construction, which also makes this jacket less versatile than a shell jacket.
-The color choices are surprisingly pretty, with muted greens and purples to choose from, but weirdly, there is no black option at this time.
+The main downside of this jacket is the reduced breathability due to the insulated and 2L construction, which certainly makes this jacket less versatile than a 3L shell jacket.
+The color choices are surprisingly pretty, with muted greens and purples to choose from, but weirdly, there is no classic black option at this time.

 Best of the Rest